 The race is also open to three-year-old fillies, although it’s a rare occurrence when they feature, with Cape Verdi the last filly to run in the race way back in 1998.

-The Epsom Derby takes place on Saturday, 1st June.
-It will be the 245th renewal of the annual contest.
-It is scheduled to take place at 16:30 UK time.
+The Epsom Derby takes place on Saturday 5th June 2027.
+It is scheduled to take place at 16:00 BST.

 The Epsom Derby is run at Epsom Downs in Surrey.
 It is one of the most unique racecourses in the world, as the undulations, twists and turns and camber make it such a tough test for not just a horse’s ability but their constitution and temperament.